Versioning model

 IDs

-Identifiers follow a structured format:
+Identifiers follow a structured format:- Agent ID:

 ca_xxxx